 Speeding vehicles are to be requested to slow down.

 Unauthorised parking needs to be kept to a minimum by being vigilant and informing drivers that their vehicle will be moved.
-Attended vehicles will need to be reported to supervisor for removal.
+Unattended vehicles will need to be reported to your team leader.

 Any one-way systems, sometimes these are reversed at the end of each show day.

 Movement of pedestrians.
-It is important to encourage public leaving their cars away from the flow of traffic.
+It is important to encourage public leaving their cars away from the flow of traffic and be vigilant of pedestrian movement when directing vehicles.

 Fires / BBQs are not permitted within car parks.